python/cpython/Doc/library/ctypes.rst

    Windows only: this function is probably the worst-named thing in ctypes.
 It creates an instance of WindowsError.
 If *code* is not specified, ``GetLastError`` is called to determine the error code.
-If ``descr`` is not spcified, :func:`FormatError` is called to get a textual description of the error.
+If ``descr`` is not specified, :func:`FormatError` is called to get a textual description of the error.